The $80k 8-passenger SUVs are so similar they could cancel each other out or make the argument to be one luxury utility vehicle.

 by Tony West and Daryl Payne

-Reincarnated GX – no, Fully-Capable Utility Lineup – Yes
+Reincarnated GX – no, but Fully Capable Utility Lineup – Yes

 The big-body Toyota Land Cruiser at first glance look like the Sequoia which is no longer in production.
 Sommer was impressed by boldness of the tricked out utility truck, with a 112-inch wheelbase and full cargo volume of 81.7 cu.ft.
 It’s a big-body with sex appeal.

 Exterior flair like LED lighting, metallic paint and color-keyed elements, aluminum running boards, chrome side molding, 18-inch alloy wheels, and a big grill are easy on the eyes and convey a sense of strength and potency.
 Other elements make the Land Cruiser ideal for work, recreation, off-road, travel, and as heavy-duty adventure vehicle like the roof rack, privacy glass, front and tow hooks, heavy mud guards and durable skid plates.

 The versatile Land Cruiser is fun to drive and very sturdy.
 Performance features like its kinetic dynamic suspension system, crawl control, and multi-terrain select give the whip a tailored response in rough road conditions.
 Plus the interior is tricked out with leather and wood with a dope wireless entertainment suite.